Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: Is it possible to link the on-shell -contributions and ``kinematic'' -effects?

-To understand whether it is possible to draw the analogy between the proportional to powers of $\pi^2$ contributions to $M_q/\overline{m}_q(\overline{m}_q^2)$-ratio defined in the Minkowskian domain of energies and the ``kinematic'' $\pi^2$-terms, associated with the analytical continuation effect from the Euclidean to Minkow- skian region and arising in the evaluated within the $\overline{\rm{MS}}$-scheme expressions for the PT coefficients of the Minkow- skian RG controllable physical quantities, we will follow the path treaded in \cite{Chetyrkin:1997wm} and used later on in \cite{Kataev:2010zh}.
-For this goal we consider the K\"allen-Lehmann type dispersion relation, allowing to effectively simulate the appearance of these ``kinematic'' terms:
+To understand whether it is possible to draw the analogy between contributions proportional to powers of $\pi^2$ to the ratio $M_q/\overline{m}_q(\overline{m}_q^2)$, which are defined in the Minkowskian region and the ``kinematic'' $\pi^2$-terms, arising in the PT coefficients of the Minkowskian RG controllable physical quantities in the $\overline{\rm{MS}}$-scheme and associated with the analytical continuation effects from the Euclidean to Minkowskian domain, we will follow the path treaded in \cite{Chetyrkin:1997wm} and used later on in \cite{Kataev:2010zh}.
+For this goal, we consider the K\"allen-Lehmann type dispersion representation\footnote{ For instance, the similar dispersion relation links the Euclidean Adler function $D(Q^2)$ for a process of $e^+e^-$ annihilation into hadrons with the $R(s)$-ratio, characterizing the total cross section of this process in the Minkowskian region of energies.}, which allows to simulate the appearance of these ``kinematic'' terms: